 AtPhillip Island, Márquez took his 12th pole position of the season, matching the record set byCasey Stoner in2011, but he crashed out while leading the race, his first non-finish since the2013 Italian Grand Prix.[76]
 AtSepang, Márquez broke Stoner's record by claiming his 13th pole position of the season and his 50th Grand Prix pole position.
 He also took his 12th win of the season, matchingMick Doohan's1997 record of most premier class victories in a single year.[77]
 Márquez's result meantHonda claimed the manufacturers' championship with a race to spare.[78]
 At the final race inValencia, Márquez broke Doohan's record by taking a 13th win to cap off his utterly dominant season.[79]

-Márquez was the obvious favorite to win the championship in2015 season, but it soon became clear that he was struggling to feel comfortable on that year's bike, leading to a string of crashes and retirements.
-Márquez kicked off the season slowly, recording a fifth-place finish inQatar after a mistake at Turn 1 dropped him to the back of the field.[77]
-He then won the second race of the season inTexas, his third successive triumph at theCircuit of the Americas.[78]
+Márquez was the favorite to win the championship for the2015 season, but he struggled to feel comfortable on that year's bike, leading to a string of crashes and retirements.
+Márquez began the season with a fifth-place finish inQatar after a mistake at Turn 1 dropped him to the back of the field.[80]
+He then won inTexas, his third successive triumph at theCircuit of the Americas.[81]
+InArgentina, Márquez started from pole, and at one point led the race by four seconds.
+However, Rossi caught up to Márquez on lap 22.
+The two riders made contact at Turn 5 with two laps remaining, and Márquez crashed out of the race to record his first non-finish since the2014 Australian Grand Prix.[82]

-Márquez finished second behind Lorenzo inSpain, despite riding with a finger fractured by a dirt-track accident a week before the race.[80]
-InFrance, he took his third pole position of the season, but dropped down to seventh place at the start.
-He overtookCal Crutchlow, and then found himself in a hard battle for fourth place withBradley Smith andAndrea Iannone on lap 22.
-Márquez eventually finished in fourth place, ahead of Iannone.[81]
-He crashed out of the races at bothItaly andCatalunya, unable to find the safe limit of his bike.[82][83]
-InAssen, Márquez and Rossi ended up in another controversial battle.
-On the final lap, the two riders made contact at the final chicane, causing Rossi to cut across the gravel trap; he claimed victory and Márquez returned to the podium in second place.[84]
+Márquez finished second behind Lorenzo inSpain, despite riding with a finger fractured by a dirt-track accident.[83]
+InFrance, he took his third pole position of the season, but dropped down to seventh place at the start and finished in fourth.[84]
+He crashed out of the races in bothItaly andCatalunya, unable to find the safe limit of his bike.[85][86]
+InAssen, Márquez was involved in another controversial battle with Rossi.
+On the final lap, they made contact at the final chicane, causing Rossi to cut across the gravel trap; he claimed victory and Márquez returned to the podium in second place.[87]

-Márquez then took consecutive victories inGermany andIndianapolis, two of his strongest circuits.[85][86]
-He recorded a second-place finish atBrno behind Lorenzo.[87]
-He then crashed out atSilverstone in wet conditions, his fourth non-finish of the season.[88]
-A win atMisano put Márquez level with Rossi at four races apiece, but he still trailed both Rossi and Lorenzo in the championship standings.[89]
-Márquez crashed out once again inAragon,[90] and a fourth-place finish inMotegi ended his hopes of retaining the title.[91]
+Márquez took consecutive victories inGermany andIndianapolis, two of his strongest circuits.[88][89]
+He recorded a second-place finish atBrno behind Lorenzo.[90]
+He then crashed out atSilverstone in wet conditions, his fourth non-finish of the season.[91]
+A win atMisano put Márquez level with Rossi at four races apiece, but he still trailed both Rossi and Lorenzo in the championship standings.[92]
+Márquez crashed out once again inAragon,[93] and a fourth-place finish inMotegi ended his hopes of retaining the title.[94]

 At theAustralian Grand Prix, Márquez secured his eighth pole of the season.
 The race soon became hotly contested: Márquez quickly lost the lead, with Iannone and Lorenzo fighting at the front throughout the first lap.
 Iannone led the race into the second lap, but was bizarrely hit by a seagull, and his lapse in concentration allowed Lorenzo to retake him, and Márquez to rejoin the leading pack.
 The three leaders continued to fight with each other, allowing Rossi to catch up to them.
 Lorenzo began to establish a gap, leaving Márquez, Iannone and Rossi in a three-way battle for second place.
 As the final lap began, Lorenzo was running first, Iannone second, Márquez third, and Rossi fourth.
 Márquez swept into a devastatingly quick final lap, overtaking Iannone and Lorenzo.
 This was Márquez's 50th Grand Prix win.[95]
 At 22 years and 243 days, he became the ninth rider to reach that mark, and the youngest to do so.[96]